nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. note::

-   In some cases, :func:`~networkx_temporal.TemporalGraph.slice` may still not be able to split the graph into the number of snapshots specified by ``bins`` (e.g., due to insufficient data), in which case the maximum possible number is returned instead.
+   In some cases, :func:`~networkx_temporal.graph.TemporalGraph.slice` may still not be able to split the graph into the number of snapshots specified by ``bins`` (e.g., due to insufficient data), in which case the maximum possible number is returned instead.
 See `Quantile-based cut
    <#quantile-based-cut>`__ and `Rank-based cut <#rank-based-cut>`__ examples below for alternatives.